What the written examination of the New Zealand Oral Health Therapy Registration Examination (NZOHTREX) covers

 The last two terms are often used in questions that enable you to demonstrate your breadth of knowledge.

-For paper A you will enter the examination room 15 minutes before you start to write.
+For these papers you will enter the examination room 15 minutes before you start to write.
 You will have five minutes to read the instructions and 10 minutes to read the examination questions.

-Paper B is made up of one hour of 50 multiple choice questions and two hours of visual interpretation in the form of images and radiographs illustrating clinical conditions with questions requiring short written answers.
+The two remaining papers both contain multiple choice questions and visual interpretation in the form of images and radiographs illustrating clinical conditions with questions requiring short written answers.

 Resources for preparing for the examination